-28.01.03 Demonstrate proper cleaning protocols for kennels, runs, and enclosures including cleaning and disinfecting all sides of the kennel (floor, ceiling, walls, & door) and all items in the kennel (bowls, blankets, toys, etc.) 28.01.04 List precautions to take when mixing or using multiple cleaning and disinfecting agents i.e. NEVER mix bleach with ammonia containing cleaners or disinfectants 28.01.05 Change bedding materials in a timely and efficient manner.
+28.01.03 Demonstrate proper cleaning protocols for kennels, runs, and enclosures including cleaning and disinfecting a kennel (floor, ceiling, walls, & door) and all items in the kennel (bowls, blankets, toys, etc.) ll sides of th 28.01.04 List precautions to take when mixing or using multiple cleaning and disinfecting agents i.e. NEVER mix bleach ammonia containing cleaners or disinfectants with 28.01.05 Change bedding materials in a timely and efficient manner.
 28.01.06 Demonstrate of the proper disposal of bedding and waste materials.
-28.01.07 Notify supervisor of needed repair or maintenance on cages, kennels, or stalls 29.0 Explain diagn ostic testing and use of equipment.
-The student will be able to: 29.01 Explai n the proper placement of a slide in the microscope and focus on 100X and 400X magnification 29.02 Explai n appropriate materials for cleaning the microscope 29.03 Demo nstrate the centrifugation of a sample 29.04 Explai in the purpose of the blood analyzer machine.
-29.05 Explai n a urinalysis including: 29.05.01 List methods for urine collection commonly used in the veterinary practice 29.05.02 Collect a free-caught urine sample using proper techniques for dogs 29.05.03 Identify time and storage parameters for urine samples 29.05.04 List precautions and safety factors in handling urine samples including personal protection equipment 29.06 Explai n fecal test including: 29.06.01 Explain methods of collecting fecal samples.
+28.01.07 Notify supervisor of needed repair or maintenance on cages, kennels, or stalls 29.0 Explain diagnostic testing and use of equipment.
+The student will be able to: 29.01 Explain the proper placement of a slide in the microscope and focus on 100X and 400X magnification 29.02 Explain appropriate materials for cleaning the microscope 29.03 Demonstrate the centrifugation of a sample 29.04 Explain the purpose of the blood analyzer machine.
+29.05 Explain a urinalysis including: 29.05.01 List methods for urine collection commonly used in the veterinary practice 29.05.02 Collect a free-caught urine sample using proper techniques for dogs 29.05.03 Identify time and storage parameters for urine samples 29.05.04 List precautions and safety factors in handling urine samples including personal protection equipment 29.06 Explain fecal test including: 29.06.01 Explain methods of collecting fecal samples.
 29.06.02 Identify time and storage parameters for fecal samples.
 29.06.03 Identify appropriate volume of feces for each method of testing.
-29.06.04 Demonstrate the correct technique for handling and preparing the fecal samples for analysis by flotation, sedimentation, and direct smear.
-29.06.05 Explain appropriate method of placing sample on microscope slide or cover slip.
+29.06.04 Demonstrate the correct technique for handling and preparing the fecal samples for analysis by flotation, sedime direct smear. entation, and 29.06.05 Explain appropriate method of placing sample on microscope slide or cover slip.
 29.06.06 List precautions and safety factors in handling fecal samples including personal protection equipment.
-29.07 Exami ne radiology, electrocardiogram and ultrasound imaging techniques and safety.
+29.07 Examine radiology, electrocardiogram and ultrasound imaging techniques and safety.